bsaswani/Gen-AI-Projects/README.md

 # 🤖 Generative AI Projects

 # 🚀 Welcome to my Generative AI Repository
-This repository is dedicated to projects built using **Large Language Models (LLMs), prompt engineering, RAG with vector databases, Agnetic AI, and reinforcement learning.** Each project highlights techniques such as context-aware dialogue with LLMs, task orchestration using Agnetic AI, optimized responses through prompt engineering, knowledge retrieval with vector databases, and adaptive learning via reinforcement learning.
+This repository is dedicated to projects built using **Large Language Models (LLMs), prompt engineering, RAG with vector databases, Agnetic AI, and Reinforcement Learning.** Each project highlights techniques such as context-aware dialogue with LLMs, task orchestration using Agnetic AI, optimized responses through prompt engineering, knowledge retrieval with vector databases, and adaptive learning via reinforcement learning.

 # 📁 Repository Structure